 I love risotto, but God, do I hate making it!
 All the stirring and ladling stock into the pan is just plain exhausting!

-But I’m going to let you in on a little secret – Despite what every Italian cook will tell you, you don’t need to chain yourself to the the stove to make a beautiful risotto.
+But I’m going to let you in on a little secret – Despite what every Italian cook will tell you, you don’t need to chain yourself to the stove to make a beautiful risotto.

 This foolproof method for making risotto is so much easier and although a trained chef may see a difference to the classic version, nobody I have served this to has.

-If anything, anyone who’s tasted this amazing recipe, has always ask for the recipe!
+If anything, anyone who’s tasted this amazing recipe has always asked for the recipe!

 Why this recipe works:

 - The creamy lemon and garlic-scented risotto are complemented perfectly by the poached salmon and peas.